pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 ## Using tmpfs for Secrets

-It is best practice to place secrets in a volume that won't be persisted to storage with the possibility that it might be improperly accessed at any point in the future (i.e. backups, environment variables).
+It's best practice to place secrets in a volume that won't be persisted to storage with the possibility that it might be improperly accessed at any point in the future, such as backups and environment variables.

 Kubernetes automatically provides the default `SECRETS_DIR` of `/run/secrets` for this.

-If using docker, it's recommended to create a `tmpfs` type volume and size it to `32m` and mount it to a path of `/run/secrets`.
+If using Docker, you should create a `tmpfs` type volume and size it to `32m` and mount it to a path of `/run/secrets`.

+!!! note "Docker-compose version > 2.4"
-!!! note "Requires docker-compose version 2.4 or later, due to the options provided to the tmpfs volumes definition."
+    Requires Docker-compose version 2.4 or later, due to the options provided to the tmpfs volumes definition

 !!! example "Creates a `/run/secrets` volume under tmpfs"
     ``` yaml